Local Explanation of Dialogue Response Generation: Related Work and Discussion

 \section{Related Work and Discussion}

-Explaining dialogue generation models is of high interests to understand if a generated response is reasonably produced rather than being a random guess. \citet{xu2018towards} takes the dialog act in a controllable response generation model as the explanation.
+Explaining dialogue generation models is of high interest to understand if a generated response is reasonably produced rather than being a random guess. \crr{For example, among works about controllable dialogue generation~\cite{zhang2018learning,xu2019neural,see2019makes,smith2020controlling,wu2021controllable,lin2021adapter,yangprogressive,gupta2021controlling},} \citet{xu2018towards} takes the dialog act in a controllable response generation model as the explanation.
 On the other hand, some propose to make dialogue response generation models more interpretable through walking on knowledge graphs~\cite{moon2019opendialkg,tuan2019dykgchat,joshi2021dialograph}.
 Nonetheless, these works still rely on models with complex architecture and thus are not fully interpretable.
 We observe the lack of a model-agnostic method to analyze the explainability of dialogue response generation models, thus proposing LERG.